calccrypto/OpenPGP/README.md

 Copyright (c) 2013 - 2018 Jason Lee @ calccrypto at gmail.com

+Please see [LICENSE](LICENSE) file for the license.

+Also:
-Please see LICENSE file for the license. cmake/FindGMP.cmake is by Jack Poulson from Elemental(https://github.com/elemental/Elemental) and is licened under the BSD License.
+ - cmake/FindGMP.cmake is by Jack Poulson from [Elemental](https://github.com/elemental/Elemental) and is licened under the BSD License.
 It was changed slightly to remove a debug message.
-Some of CMakeLists.txt was taken from the Kitware CMake wiki at https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/RPATH-handling.
+ - Some of CMakeLists.txt was taken from the [Kitware CMake wiki RPath handling page](https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/RPATH-handling#always-full-rpath).

 [![Build Status](https://travis-ci.org/calccrypto/OpenPGP.svg?branch=master)](https://travis-ci.org/calccrypto/OpenPGP)